davidmcclure/textplot/notes/mental-maps/index.md

 Anyway, once we've laid down all the piping to compute and compare the distribution densities of the words, constructing the network is easy.
 For each word:

-1. Compute the distribution similarity between the word and every other word in the text.
+1. Compute the similarities between the distribution of that word and each of the other words in the text.

-1. Sort the list in descending order to get ranked stack of "distribution siblings," words that tend to show up in the same parts of the document.
+1. Sort the list in descending order to get the ranked stack of "distribution siblings," words that tend to show up in the same parts of the document.

-1. Skim off the strongest links - say, the top 10 - and add them as nodes to a graph, using the similarity score as the weight of the edge that connects them.
+1. Skim off the strongest links at the top of the stack (usually 10) and add them as nodes to a graph, using the similarity score as the weight of the edge that connects them.

 Once this is in place, we get access to the whole scientific literature of graph-theoretic concepts, and the conceptual relationship between "austerlitz" and "borodino" falls out really easily - we can use Dijkstra's algorithm to get the shortest path between the two, which, unsurprisingly, makes just a single hop through the word "battle":